ITV Channel Television

 ITV Channel Television, previously Channel Television, is a British television station which has served as the ITV contractor for the Channel Islands since 1962.
-It is based in Jersey and broadcasts regional programme for insertion into the network ITV schedule.
+It is based in Jersey and broadcasts regional programmes for insertion into the network ITV schedule.
 Until November 2011, Channel Television was one of four ITV companies independent from ITV plc alongside the two STV regions in Scotland and UTV in Northern Ireland.
-The station has been owned by ITV plc since 2012 and the licence was transferred to ITV Broadcasting Limited in March 2017.
+The station has been owned by ITV plc since 2012.

 Until the takeover by ITV plc, Channel Television also had a responsibility to ensure independent productions for ITV complied with the regulator Ofcom's broadcasting rules.
 Until the regulations changed, Ofcom could only impose a maximum fine of 5% of the revenue of the company responsible for compliance, and as Channel was by far the smallest ITV contractor, this minimised the potential fines to which ITV as a whole would be exposed.
 Channel handled compliance for programmes including The X Factor, Midsomer Murders and the British Comedy Awards.

 The station's main competitor is the BBC, which operates an opt-out of the South West England news programme Spotlight.

 History

 Launch

 Channel Television was awarded the licence for the islands in 1960 by the then regulator the Independent Television Authority (ITA).
-However, the ITA pointed out that the Television Act 1954 that established ITV did not include provision for the Channel Islands and as a result, if the ITA was to operate an ITV service there, it would have to be permitted by means of extending the Act to the islands with an Order in Council.
+However, the ITA pointed out that the Television Act 1954 (2 & 3 Eliz.
+2. c.
+55) that established ITV did not include provision for the Channel Islands and as a result, if the ITA was to operate an ITV service there, it would have to be permitted by means of extending the act to the islands with an Order in Council, which was granted as the Television Act 1954 (Channel Islands) Order 1961 (SI 1961/2039).
 In addition, the new station faced difficulties connecting to the rest of the ITV network.
 The solution was the construction of a microwave relay station on the northern island of Alderney that would connect with another ITV station, initially Westward Television.
 At first, the station received difficulties in getting permission for the new mast, but these were overcome in September 1961.

-Channel Television finally went on the air on 1 September 1962, the 16th ITV station to launch.
+Channel Television finally went on the air on 1 September 1962, the 16th and penultimate ITV station to launch (WWN, the 17th station, launched two weeks later in North & West Wales but collapsed less than two years after launch).
 It served the smallest population of any ITV station with only around 150,000 people in 54,000 households.